Case Study: Discovery Optimization via Experimentation

 Traffic was split between control and treatment experiences.
 Performance was evaluated using:

-• Engagement with downstream content (show pages, articles, live audio)
+• Engagement with downstream editorial and audio content

 • Session depth and recirculation behavior